EliotKhachi/publicZk/202211210512/README.md

 |Thanksgiving|2022|0.8|Mary|
 |Thanksgiving|2022|0.6|Eliot|

-If our table were tracking holiday parties and who was hosting them, then we can have the same holiday event hosted in the same year by a different person.
+If our table were tracking holiday parties and their host, then we can have records of the same holiday events in the same year by different people.

 ## Tags
 #db